Login and navigate to a page in your subsite. Click on the "New" button in the full-width toolbar, and select "Page..."

 If you don't see the template you want, scroll on down -- the list is sorted "alphabetically," but case-sensitively, so all the uppercase letters precede all the lowercase letters.

 The process of switching a page from one template to another is labor-intensive; CommonSpot rewards those who plan ahead carefully and select their templates thoughtfully, by punishing those who don't.

 Once you have found the one you want, click on it, so that row is highlighted; then click on the "Next" button at the lower right.

 Fill in the page information:

-The new page's "name" field should include neither punctuation marks nor spaces; the URL of the new page will have the subsite (or sub-subsite) URL prepended to, and ".cfm" appended to, the name you specify.
+The new page's "name" field should include letters, digits, and hyphens, but no other punctuation marks and no spaces; the URL of the new page will have the subsite (or sub-subsite) URL prepended to, and ".cfm" appended to, the name you specify.
 For example, if you are working in the "/demo3/" subsite, and specify a page name of "sampleb", then the new page will have a URL of

 The page's title will be used within CommonSpot to identify the page, and the "Title-bar Caption" will be included in the HTML TITLE of the page, which is routinely the clickable text of the link leading to the page in search engine output.
 Therefore, exercise care in the choice of each.
 To the extent possible, choose a page title and title-bar caption that is unique among your pages, indicative of the content, reasonably terse, and not obscured by the use of acronyms.
 You can click on either orange icon with the black down-arrow to propagate that field down into others below it.